pieroxy/conkw/doc/GRABBER_SYS.md

 },
 ```

-* Allows to extract only part of the metrics it can gather, for optimal performances
+* `toExtract` Allows to extract only part of the metrics it can gather, for optimal performances
 * `mountPoints` Allows to specify the mountpoints you want monitored for free space.
 If not present, the mount points will be inferred automatically.
 See `freespace` below for more information.

 ## Possible extractions: